Abby Wambach: Early life

+Wambach was born to Pete and Judy Wambach in Rochester, New York, and was raised in the Rochester suburb of Pittsford.
+She is the youngest of seven children, with two sisters and four brothers.
+She began playing soccer at the age of four after her sister Laura tried the sport.
+Their mother checked out a book from the library explaining how to play, and from then on soccer became a family tradition.
+In a 2011 interview, Wambach said her large family felt like a team environment which taught her how to compete.
+She explained that her siblings never let her win, forcing her to earn her victories.
+She was toughened up by her elder brothers, who fired hockey pucks at her for target practice.
+Wambach credited this early competition for her later success.

-Wambach recalls being toughened up by her elder brothers firing hockey pucks at her for target practice.
-While playing in her first youth soccer league at age five, she was transferred from the girls' team to the boys' after scoring 27 goals in only three games.
-As a pre-teen, she began eluding defenders by heading the ball over them and running around them.
+While playing in her first youth soccer league at age five, Wambach was transferred from the girls' team to the boys' after scoring 27 goals over three games.
+As a pre-teen, she eluded defenders by heading the ball over them and then running around them.
+Wambach's brother Matthew described her as fiercely competitive; after he witnessed her tackle a neighbor boy at the age of 11 or 12, he felt she was destined for sports success.

+Youth career

-Wambach attended Our Lady of Mercy High School in Rochester from 1994 to 1998, where she lettered in soccer and basketball.
-During her high school career, she scored 142 goals, including 34 in 1997 alone.
-Mercy's soccer coach, Kathy Boughton, recalled that Wambach often stayed after practice to practice diving headers – a skill that later became her signature as an international player.
-Following her senior season, Wambach was named to Parade magazine's High School All-America Team.
-She was also voted national high school player of the year by Umbro and the National Soccer Coaches Association of America (NSCAA).
+Wambach attended Our Lady of Mercy High School in Rochester from 1994 to 1998, where she competed in soccer and basketball.
+She scored 142 goals during her high school career, including 34 in 1997.
+Her soccer coach, Kathy Boughton, recalled that Wambach often asked to practice diving headers—a skill which became her trademark as an international player.
+Following her senior season, Wambach was named to Parade magazine's High School All-America Team, and was voted national high school player of the year by Umbro and the National Soccer Coaches Association of America (NSCAA).
 In 1997, she was named NSCAA Regional Player of the Year, NSCAA State of New York Player of the Year, Gatorade Circle of Champions New York Player of the Year, and cited by USA Today as one of the nation's top 10 recruits.

-Wambach was a three-year captain for the Rochester Spirit club team and named All-Greater Rochester Player of the Year in 1995 and 1997.
-She was a member of the Olympic Development Program (ODP) U-16 National Team in 1996, the 1997 National U-20 Player Pool, and trained and played with the U.S. women's national soccer team while competing in the 1997 U.S. Soccer Festival in Blaine, Minnesota.
-In 1997, she traveled to Beijing, China, as a member of the first American youth soccer team to ever compete there.
+Wambach was a three-year captain for the Rochester Spirit club team and was named All-Greater Rochester Player of the Year in 1995 and 1997.
+She was a member of the Olympic Development Program U-16 National Team in 1996 and the 1997 National U-20 Player Pool.
+She trained and played with the U.S. women's national soccer team while competing in the 1997 U.S. Soccer Festival in Blaine, Minnesota.
+In 1997, she was a member of the first American youth soccer team to compete in Beijing, China.